Twins drop Rochester as AAA affiliate, eye St. Paul as replacement

 The Twins trained their minor leaguers at CHS Field in St. Paul, and just might continue the relationship.
 The Saints, who play in the independent American Association, have been talking with the Twins and MLB about an affiliation in recent months and, according to a source with knowledge of those discussions, those talks have been progressing well.
 In fact, there is a belief that a framework of a deal is in place.

-Teams across the league are working on restructuring their minor league systems, with some teams already leaking their plans.

-The Saints and the Sugar Land (Texas) Skeeters are believed to be the only two teams from independent baseball that will become affiliates.
+The Saints, Sugar Land (Texas) Skeeters and Somerset (N.J.)
+Patriots are believed to be the only three teams from independent baseball that will become affiliates.

-More details will be revealed by the end of the month now that the MLB season is completed and the league can turn its full attention to reshaping minor league baseball.
-Among the plans are mandatory 10-year agreements with each affiliate and the possibility of the Class A Florida State league — currently a High-A league — becoming a Low-A league while an organization like the Midwest League move from Low-A to High-A.
+More details will be revealed by the end of the month now that the MLB season is complete and the league can turn its full attention to reshaping minor league baseball.
+Among the plans are mandatory 10-year agreements with each affiliate and the possibility of the Class A Florida State league — currently a high-A league — becoming a low-A league while an organization like the Midwest League moves from low-A to high-A.

 There also is a Baseball Digest report that Class AA Pensacola, currently a Twins affiliate, will become a Marlins affiliate.
-There were no indications on Tuesday if the Twins have informed the Blue Wahoos of their intentions.
+There were no indications Tuesday whether the Twins had informed the Blue Wahoos of their intentions.